-Despite meeting all of its stated business objectives and milestones during the year, the Company was unable to raise the required capital to continue with its concurrent engineering and initial go-to-market strategy.
-In December 2019, Liberty announced it was unsuccessful in closing the November 2019 financing and a decision to conduct a strategic review.
-This strategic review resulted in stopping all outside engineering efforts with a reduced development scope to reduce burn and conserve cash which resulted in a workforce reduction.
+Despite meeting all of its stated business objectives and milestones during 2019, the Company was unable to raise the required capital to continue with its concurrent engineering and initial go-to-market strategy for 2020.
+In December 2019, Liberty announced it was unsuccessful in closing the November 2019 financing and a decision to conduct a strategic review was announced.
+This strategic review resulted in stopping all outside engineering efforts with a reduced development scope in order to reduce burn and conserve cash which resulted in a workforce reduction.
+The Company, subsequently entered into an amalgamation agreement (the "Agreement") with DrawDown on April 2, 2020, whereby it will acquire all the issued and outstanding securities of DrawDown (the "Transaction").
+The Agreement provided for an initial loan of \$2 million (\$1.8 million advanced as of December 31, 2020) and the intention for Liberty to acquire 100% of Drawdown, which would constitute a reverse-takeover of Liberty.
+Alongside this reverse-takeover, a concurrent financing was closed such that sufficient cash were raised to provide working capital for a minimum of 12 months from the transaction date for the combined entities.

-The DrawDown LOI was entered into on January 27, 2020 and subject to closing will result in the merger of Liberty with DrawDown.
-The LOI provided for a loan of \$2 million bearing 12% interest per annum and upon completion of the merger to provide a minimum of 12 months funding.
-The merger with DrawDown is expected to close in Q2 2020 and with the completion of the associated financings, the Company should be well funded to complete and push towards commercialization of HEXWAVE.